gitosamakhan/advanced-javascript/README.md

 <hr/>

+`When working with inheritence, best practice is not to use arrow functions, use function keyword instead`

 ### Inheritence (is a)

 Lets say there is an object circle with a method calculateLocation(), we also have another object named square and it also has the same method calculateLocation().
 Now we dont want to implement this in both objects, rather we can create a Super class named Shape and child classes will be circle and square.
 Shape will contain the method and it child classes will implement that method.